OpenRefine/OpenRefine/docs/docs/manual/running.md

 The current state of the project is highlighted with a dark blue background.
 If you move back and forth on the timeline you will see the current state become highlighted, while the actions that came after that state will be grayed out.

 To revert your data back to an earlier state, simply click on the last action in the timeline you want to keep.
-In the example above, if we keep the removal of 7 rows but revert everything we did after that, then click on “Remove 7 rows.”
+In the example above, if we keep the removal of 7 rows but revert everything we did after that, then click on <span class="menuItems">Remove 7 rows</span>.
 The last 2 changes will be undone, in order to bring the project back to state #1.

 In this example, changes #2 and #3 will now be grayed out.
 You can redo a change by clicking on it in the history - everything up to and including it will be redone.

 If you have moved back one or more states, and then you perform a new operation on your data, the later actions (everything that’s greyed out) will be erased and cannot be re-applied.

-The Undo/Redo tab will show you which step you’re on, and if you’re about to risk erasing work - by saying something like “4/5" or “1/7” at the end.
+The <span class="menuItems">Undo/Redo</span> tab will show you which step you’re on, and if you’re about to risk erasing work - by saying something like "4/5" or "1/7" at the end.

 ##### Reusing operations

 Operations that you perform in OpenRefine can be reused.
 For example, a formula you wrote inside one project can be copied and applied to another project later.

 To reuse one or more operations, you first extract it from the project where it was first applied.
-Click to the Undo/Redo tab and click “Extract….”
+Click to the <span class="menuItems">Undo/Redo</span> tab and click <span class="menuItems">Extract…</span>.
 This brings up a box that lists all operations up to the current state (it does not show undone operations).
 Select the operation or operations you want to extract using the checkboxes on the left, and they will be encoded as JSON on the right.
 Copy that JSON off to the clipboard.

-Move to the second project, go to the Undo/Redo tab, click “Apply…” and paste in that JSON.
+Move to the second project, go to the <span class="menuItems">Undo/Redo</span> tab, click <span class="menuItems">Apply…</span> and paste in that JSON.

 Not all operations can be extracted.
 Edits to a single cell, for example, can’t be replicated.